Grow Your Own Fruit

 Apricot, Nectarine, Peach, Sour Cherry

-• Blueberries not only have terrific tasting fruit but they also have a brilliant autumn foliage colour.
+- They have terrific tasting fruit but also have a brilliant autumn foliage colour!

 Currants & Gooseberries

 - These fruits are self-pollinating so one plant will suffice.

 - Amend the soil with manure or compost and a 3-in-1 Planting Mix.